Transmission Failure Is a Common Problem for the 2011 Subaru Outback

-Since its debut in the mid-’90s, the Subaru Outback has seen its fair share of criticism.
-Some model years are adored by drivers and some (like 2013) are significantly less popular.
-But as long as you avoid the years with major problems, things seemed to go well for Subaru Outback owners.
-There’s certainly a cost to ownership for Outback drivers, but it seems like people are generally quite satisfied with the model.
-However, an issue with one particular model year (not 2013) has led to expensive repairs and fuming customers.
+Since its debut in the ’90s, the Subaru Outback SUV has seen its fair share of criticism.
+Some model years are adored by drivers, and some are significantly less popular.
+But as long as you avoid the years with major issues, things seemed to go well for the Subaru Outback.
+There are certainly a few years to avoid, but people seem generally quite satisfied with the model.
+However, an issue with one particular model year has led to expensive repairs and fuming customers.

-Consumer Reports gave the 2011 Subaru Outback a four out of five in both reliability and owner satisfaction.
+RepairPal gave the 2011 Subaru Outback a four out of five in both reliability and owner satisfaction.
 And over the decade since the 2011 Outback debut, those ratings have seemed to hold up.
 The one pesky issue with the 2011 model is its transmission – namely, that it has the potential to fail catastrophically.
-Transmission problems make up the second-highest complaint category on the 2011 Outback Car Complaints page, and vehicle owners are not pleased.
+Transmission problems make up the second-highest complaint category on the 2011 Outback Car Complaints page.

 Transmission failure can manifest itself in anything from a slow start-up at a stoplight to a full-on freeway shut-off.
-From the reactions quoted below, it’s clear that drivers are not only terrified of this issue with the 2011 model, but it’s affecting their future car-buying decisions as well.
+From the reactions quoted below, it’s clear that drivers are terrified of this issue with the 2011 model.

 In recent years, Subaru owners have joined Tesla and Toyota owners in suing the manufacturer for an unexpected acceleration issue.
 While this began popping up in 2015 and did affect Outback models, it appears to be completely separate from the 2011 transmission problems.

-The “transmission failure” complaint carries a severity rating of 9.8 on Car Complaints and with good reason.
+The “transmission failure” complaint carries a severity rating of 9.8 on Car Complaints, and with good reason.
 Once it’s gone out, the car simply doesn’t run.
-Here are some of the more vocal complaints from 2011 Outback owners:
+Some of the more vocal complaints from 2011 Outback owners include frustration with the transmission and some complaints of shaking while accelerating.

-The bottom line on 2011 Subaru Outback’s transmission failures
+The bottom line on the 2011 Subaru Outback’s transmission failures

 The transmission failure issue in the 2011 model is both dangerous and expensive.
 Many customers’ warranties expired just before the transmission failed, leaving them with a hefty repair bill on a car they might not even be done paying off.